-- 3) Attracted funding from P2P platform is transferred to the Company's bank accounts once per week.
-The Company repurchased more loans back than put in P2P platform in December 2020 than in December 2019. - 4) The Company has entered into several lease agreements for office premises and branches as well as several vehicle rent agreements.
+- 4) Attracted funding from P2P platform is transferred to the Company's bank accounts once per week.
+The Company repurchased less loans back than put in P2P platform in December 2021 than in December 2020. - 5) The Company has entered into several lease agreements for office premises and branches.
 (Note 2 section IFRS 16: Leases).
-During the reporting year, the Company closed its branches except for the branch in the "Road Traffic Safety Directorate", as a result almost all branch lease agreements were terminated, also vehicles rent agreements were terminated in the financial year. - 5) The item represents accrued interest, which is to be paid at the maturity of the bonds, therefore the accrued interest is classified as long term in 2019 and short term in 2020. - 6) On 2nd August 2019 JSC Citadele banka granted to JSC mogo the credit line in the amount of EUR 1.4 million (31.12.2019.: EUR 3 millions) for refinancing of existing indebtedness.
-Maturity of agreement is 30th April 2021.
+During 2021 the Company has signed new office rent agreement with related company JSC Eleving Vehicle Finance for period till August 2029. - 6) The item represents accrued interest, which is to be paid at the maturity of the bonds, therefore the accrued interest is classified as short term in 2020 and long term in 2021. - 7) On 2nd August 2019 JSC "Citadele banka" granted to JSC "mogo" (Latvia), JSC "mogo LT" (Lithuania) and JSC "mogo" (Estonia) the credit line up to EUR 10 million at the cost of 6M EURIBOR + 8% for refinancing of existing indebtedness.
+The agreement has been amended in 2021 November by increasing the credit line limit to EUR 15 million and changing the interest rate to 6M EURIBOR + 7.5% or 6M EURIBOR + 8% depending on the amount.
+Maturity of agreement is 30th September 2023.